Muscatine, Iowa: History

 Mark Twain lived in the city briefly during the summer of 1855 while working at the local newspaper, the Muscatine Journal, which was partly owned by his brother, Orion Clemens.

 He noted some recollections of Muscatine in his book Life on the Mississippi:

 In 1884, J. F. Boepple, a German immigrant, founded a pearl button company.
 He produced buttons that looked like pearls by machine-punching them from freshwater mussel shells harvested from the Mississippi River.
 Muscatine's slogan, "Pearl of the Mississippi," refers to the days when pearl button manufacturing by the McKee Button Company was a significant economic contributor.
 In 1915, Weber & Sons Button Co., Inc. was the world's largest producer of fancy freshwater pearl buttons.
 From that time forward, Muscatine was known as "The Pearl Button Capital of the World".
 Weber is still manufacturing today and celebrated its 100-year anniversary in 2004.

-Muscatine is nearly as well known as the "Watermelon Capital of the World", a title that reflects the agricultural rural nature of the county.
+Muscatine is nearly as well known as the "Watermelon Capital of the World", a title that reflects the agricultural rural nature of the county (several other cities, including Cordele, GA and Hope, AR also lay claim to this title.)

 Muscatine was home to minor league baseball.
 The Muscatine Muskies was the last moniker of the minor league teams that played in Muscatine from 1910 to 1916.
 Muscatine was a member of the Northern Association (1910) and Central Association (1911–1916).
 Baseball Hall of Fame member Sam Rice played for the Muscatine Wallopers in 1912.
 Muscatine played at League Field, now named "Tom Bruner Field".

 Muscatine was the home town and operating location of broadcaster Norman G. Baker, inventor of the calliaphone.
 In 1925–1931, Baker operated the powerful radio station KTNT, published a newspaper, and operated the Baker Institute, a clinic.
 He also owned numerous businesses in the town.

 Muscatine was formerly a stop on the shared Chicago, Rock Island and Pacific Railroad and Milwaukee Road line.
 Restructuring of the railroads followed declines in passenger traffic and the Rock Island station was eventually demolished.
 The two railroads split near the railroad crossing on county highway X61.
 A portion of the Milwaukee Road's line is extant; it serves business and is used for the storage of rolling stock.

 Muscatine was hit by an EF3 tornado on June 1, 2007, which destroyed or damaged areas of the city.

 On February 15, 2012, Xi Jinping, Vice President of the People's Republic of China, visited Muscatine.
 He had previously visited in 1985 as part of a Chinese delegation to learn about American agriculture.
 He returned to Muscatine when he toured the U.S. in 2012 before becoming president.
 The visit prompted the public appearance of both supporters and protesters.
 The latter criticized China's human rights record in Tibet.